Transdimensional Transformation based Markov Chain Monte Carlo: TTMCMC: towards automation

 \subsection{{\bf Reasonably high acceptance rate}}

 The additive and the multiplicative transformations, and combinations of them can be effectively utilized, in conjunction with just a few, fixed number of $\e$'s, to accomplish transdimensional movement.
 The methodology reduces the variable dimensional problem to effectively fixed dimensional, indexed by a fixed and small number of $\e$'s.
 The fixed and low-dimensional nature of $\e$ (or the set $\{\e_1,\ldots,\e_m\}$) ensures reasonably high acceptance rate.
-Our experiments, reported in Section \ref{sec:applications}, provide support to our claim.
+Indeed, for high-dimensional proposals, with high probability at least one component would be ill-proposed, which would render the acceptance probability extremely small, even in fixed-dimensional cases.
+In the context of TMCMC, theoretical and empirical results are provided in \ctn{Dutta14}, \ctn{Dey14a}, \ctn{Dey14b}.
+Our experiments in this paper provide ample support to our claim of adequate acceptance rate of TTMCMC.